 Teachers are well skilled at adapting teaching to meet the diverse range of needs in each class.
 Daily planning takes into account individual pupil's needs and requirements.
 Differentiation is approached in a range of ways to support access and ensure that all pupils can experience success and challenge in their learning.
+There may also be a PTP working with your child either individually or as part of a group.

+The Class Teacher will plan specific interventions to meet a child or small group's needs.
 Grouping arrangements are organised flexibly with opportunities for both ability and mixed setting to maximise learning opportunities for all.